responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 nll high confidence:  0.0001
 ```

-**However, this NNL is also the cause of the overconfidence of modern neural networks.**
+**However, NNL also causes overconfidence in modern neural networks.**
-They are purposely trained to minimize it by making high confidence predictions.
-It will actually lower the exponential sum of the soft max, as in our
+They are purposely trained to minimize it by making high confidence predictions, which actually lowers the exponential sum of the soft max, as in our
 high_confidence example above.

 This kind of behavior can be exhibited by drawing the calibration curve of the predictor.